altocodenl/TODIS/readme.md

 - See communication and transformation as one operation.
 - Storage is just communication onto certain components that decide to keep the information.
 CPU registers are immediately reused, RAM also quickly deleted.
 - Single model: call and response.
 Both the call and the response themselves are data.
 They are 1 to 1, one part makes the call and another one responds.
+- Actually see it as a hash: call & res

 Things that can be modelled as that:
 - API call.